scrabbletank/farhome-rules/rulesdoc.md

 **Attribute Score increase**

-Starting at level 3, every 3 levels you can increase an attribute by 1.
+Starting at level 3, every 3 levels you increase an attribute score by 1, up to a max of 5.

 **Action Points**

-You gain an Action Point at levels 10 and 20.
+Your max action points increases by 1 at levels 10 and 20.

 **Max Wounds Increase**

-You gain 1 max wound at levels 7, 14, 21, and 28.
+Your max wounds increases by 1 at levels 7, 14, 21, and 28.

 #### Earning Experience
 Players earn experience after every encounter based on the difficulty of the encounter.
 Ideally characters should be leveling up once every 4-8 encounters.
 Experience is earned based on how difficult it is for the players to overcome the encounter, not by how much experience an individual monster gives.